Classy AI for Faculty

 Bounded learning is the architectural response.
 The tutor is given the materials you have chosen for the course, retrieves the passages relevant to the student's question, and is prompted to draw from those passages first.
 The pre-trained knowledge of the underlying model remains available as a fallback when the corpus does not cover the question, but it is no longer the primary source.
 The approach is drawn from the SocratiQ research framework (Jabbour et al., 2025), which documents the design choice directly: "relying solely on the pre-trained knowledge of the language model introduces the risk of generating content that is inconsistent or not related to the course content curated."

-In a STEM course, the difference between generally correct and course-correct is the entire point.
-A linear algebra course that uses Strang's framing of eigenvectors as invariant directions will scaffold differently than one that uses Axler's coordinate-free approach.
-A thermodynamics course that derives entropy from statistical mechanics will scaffold differently than one that derives it from the Clausius inequality.
+In a course, the difference between generally correct and course-correct is the entire point.
+A literature course built around close reading will scaffold differently than one built around historical context.
+A history course that frames a period through economic forces will scaffold differently than one that frames it through ideas.
+A statistics course that teaches inference through simulation will scaffold differently than one that teaches it through formulas.
 A bounded tutor speaks the language of your lecture; an unbounded tutor speaks the language of the average textbook on the internet.

 How the binding works